In This Article

 - Apply a product such as Cantu Extra Hold Edge Stay Gel ($4) to edges and use a comb or toothbrush to style them against the forehead, so that they lay in a curl or wave shape.

-- "Prep your second-day hair with a bit of R+Co BADLANDS Dry Shampoo Paste ($29), focusing at the root," says Richman.
+- "Prep your second-day hair with a bit of R+Co Badlands Dry Shampoo Paste ($32), focusing at the root," says Richman.
 "This will give your hair the grit it needs for cool texture and will give you more control while putting your hair up."

 - Pull a top section of hair into a high ponytail, using a brush to smooth the tops and sides.

-Another fun braided style, the fishtail braid takes a little bit of practice to perfect, but adds up to so much drama.
+Another fun braided style, the fishtail braid takes a little bit of practice to perfect but adds up to so much drama.
+Our favorite way to wear it is à la Gabrielle Union where subtle highlights create further dimension.

 - Divide the ends into two smaller, equally-sized ponytails.